Place a different colored tennis ball atop each cone.

 The coach will throw or shoot balls to the off-stick side.

-Have the goalie focus on really getting that underhand sweep movement while driving the top hand to the ball.
+Have the goalie focus on really getting that underhand movement while driving the top hand to the ball.

 We’re not going to move our legs, feet, or body in this drill.
 We’re strictly working on hands movement.